Quantum nature of gravity in a Bose-Einstein condensate: Using atom interferometry with ultra-cold atom lasers to detect graviton signature

 \begin{enumerate} \item\textit{Continuous generation of an ultra-cold atom laser}

 It is important to understand that we are proposing to detect graviton signatures due to primordial gravitational waves as they will come with inherent graviton squeezing (from the inflationary period).
 As a result, it is impossible to know when the gravitational wave passes through Earth.
 Hence, one needs a continuous generation of BEC inside a harmonic trap.
 Recently in \cite{ContinuousBEC}, continuous-Bose-Einstein condensate was produced using a continuous-wave condensate made of strontium atoms which can last indefinitely.
 In \cite{ContinuousBEC}, from a steady-state narrow-line magneto-optical trap ${}^{84}\text{Sr}$ atoms were outcoupled continuously to a guide and then were loaded into a crossed beam-dipole trap forming a larger reservoir with a small dimple.
 The dimple then started to get heavily populated by atoms creating a steady state BEC.
 This process is quite ground-breaking and we propose to use this method for generating a continuous BEC state and from there generate a continuously flowing atom laser as can be seen from Fig.(\ref{Graviton_Detector_final})\footnote{Our theoretical model is based on a weakly coupled BEC with coupling parameter $\lambda\sim10^{-7}$.
 We hope that such weakly coupled BEC can be formed which can primarily be found in Bose gases.}.
 It is to be noted that our theoretical model is based on a pure BEC which is almost impossible to create in a laboratory as it requires laser cooling to the absolute zero temperature.
 It is still quite feasible to use BEC with a temperature couple of nano-Kelvins above the absolute zero which shall also mimic quite nicely our current theoretical framework.
 Making use of the techniques in \cite{1Nobel2001,2Nobel2001,3Nobel2001}, one can use external energy sources (for example a periodic radio frequency pulse) to stimulate the BEC such that a chunk of ultra-cold atoms get released from the trap producing an ultra-cold atom laser accelerating freely under the effect of gravity.
-This helps to create a continuously generated atom laser for a BEC-based atom interferometer.
-This technique is also widely known as ``output-coupling" \cite{ContinuousBEC}.
-The next step is to generate a maximally entangled state $|\psi_{\text{BEC}}\rangle$ as in eq.(\ref{2.39}) from the generated atom laser (denoted by a dark red wavy line in Fig.(\ref{Graviton_Detector_final})).